SarahE-Dev/github-workflows/starter-code-simple/README.md

-# User Management API - Starter Code
+# User Management API — Starter Code (Students)

 ⚠️ **EDUCATIONAL PURPOSE**: This code contains intentional security vulnerabilities for learning.
-Do NOT use in production!
+Do NOT use in production.

 ## Overview
 Basic Flask API for user management.
-Your assignment is to transform this into a secure, professionally configured repository.
+Your task is to transform this into a secure, professionally configured repository in your own repo.

 ## Current Features
 - User registration